 published on 02.12.19

-TBS in Barcelona: What do you do here, in TBS Business School in Barcelona?
+TBS in Barcelona: What do you do here, in TBS Education in Barcelona?

 Clelia: I’m here in Barcelona as a visiting professor.
 In 2009, I finished my PhD in the Università degli Studi di Napoli Federico II, the first university of Naples.
 But, then, I moved to the second one, the Università degli Studi della Campania Luigi Vanvitelli, where I became a researcher and associated professor.